microsoft/PowerPlatformConnectors/README.md

 Any sensitive values can be replaced with fake or dummy values for the purposes of submission as long as it is clearly indicated.
 Also, ensure that the readme.md of the connector is updated with the latest information, or created for new connector submissions.
 An example of a clear, structured, readme.md can be found in the [Azure Key Vault](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/custom-connectors/AzureKeyVault/Readme.md) connector repository.
+A [README template](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/templates/README.template.md) is also included for your reference.
 Include this completed `readme.md` in same connector directory which contains the artifacts.

 Add tags indicating which connector type you are submitting.
 Connector type name should match the folder name you are submitting to: custom-connector, certified-connector, or independent-publisher-connector.